PaloAltoNetworks/pcs-cwp-agentless/README.md

 ## Requirements
 1. Cloud account must be already onboarded by Prisma Cloud
-2. Agentless scanning must be already enabled
+2. Agentless scanning must be already enabled if any Agentless parameters is used.
+3. Serverless scanning must be already enabled if any Serverless parameters is used.

 ## Usage
 Here is general view of the script and all it's parameters: